odisfm/zcx-core/docs/content/reference/template-reference.md

 ### what is a property?

-In this context, a property is some value that is associated with a particular control.
+A property is some value that is associated with a particular control.
 You can see the properties associated with each control in the [control reference](/reference/control-reference/z-control#properties).

 We can see from the control reference that `me.Index` refers to this control's [position](/reference/control-reference/z-control/#index_1) with its containing [section](/tutorials/getting-started/zcx-concepts#matrix-sections).